-1. Background 02 2. .
-The Regulatory Sandbox: Principles and Objectives 3.
+1. Background 02 2.
+The Regulatory Sandbox: Principles and Objectives 02 3.
 Regulatory Sandbox: Benefits 03 4.
-Regulatory Sandbox: Risks and Limitations 04 5.
-Regulatory Sandbox - Eligibility Criteria for Participating in the 04 Sandbox 04 6.
-Design Aspects of the Regulatory Sandbox 05 7.
-The Sandbox Process and its Stages in a Regulatory Sandbox 09 8.
+Regulatory Sandbox: Risks and Limitations 03 5.
+Regulatory Sandbox: Eligibility Criteria 04 6.
+Design Aspects of the Regulatory Sandbox 04 7.
+The Regulatory Sandbox Process and its Stages 09 8.
 Statutory and Legal Issues 10 9.
-Disclosure 10
+Transparency and Disclosure 10